eggjs/egg-sequelize/README.md

 Define a model first.

-> NOTE: `app.model` is an [Instance of Sequelize](http://docs.sequelizejs.com/class/lib/sequelize.js~Sequelize.html#instance-constructor-constructor), so you can use methods like: `app.model.sync, app.model.query ...`
+> NOTE: `options.delegate` default to `model`, so `app.model` is an [Instance of Sequelize](http://docs.sequelizejs.com/class/lib/sequelize.js~Sequelize.html#instance-constructor-constructor), so you can use methods like: `app.model.sync, app.model.query ...`

 ```js
 // app/model/user.js